stevencohn/ResxTranslator/README.md

 ### Skipping Resources

-If the resource file includes control or configuration entries that should not be translated then flag these by including the word **SKIP** in the entry's comment.
+If the resource file includes control or configuration entries that should not be translated then flag these by including the word **!SKIP** in the entry's comment.
 It must be capitalized.
-The comment can include other text besides the word SKIP.
+The comment can include other text besides the word **!SKIP**.

 ### Using an Override Hint File